CA-Ecommerce/T3A2-A-Ecommerce_App/README.md

 #### Motivations:

 -   To once again thrive in a store that's main focus is music, and not a "Bing Lee with records" (which is what she believes JB Hi Fi has become.)
--   To feel a sense of pride, ownership, and community in her workplace while nurturing her love of music.
+-   To feel a sense of pride, ownership, and community in her workplace while nurturing her passion for music.
+- To form lifetime connections with local independent musicians, giving them a place to stock and sell their music to the world.
--   To support the local scene of young and old musical talent, and become a destination that touring artists stop for a selfie for socials.
+- To become a destination that touring artists stop for promotions and signings.

 #### Frustrations:

 -   So much unrealised potential in this business!
--   Incomplete database of stock, orders, and customers
+-   Incomplete database of stock, orders, and customers.
 -   A very outdated website that is quite obnoxious and ineffective.
 -   No procedures for marketing or retargeting past customers.